uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - Base class of oneDAL exception hierarchy.
      - Yes

-All errors divide into 3 groups: logic errors, runtime errors and bad allocation.
+All oneDAL exceptions shall be divided into three groups:

+- logic errors
+- runtime errors
+- errors with allocation

 ::